jyje/pifanctl/docs/trouble-shooting.md

 ```

 This is because the `RPi.GPIO` is not available in non-Raspberry Pi OS.
 Then we can use `Mock.GPIO` instead to simulate the `RPi.GPIO` to control the fan.
+Simulating the `RPi.GPIO` is not proper way to control the fan.
+It is only for UX enhancement.

 So you can try the following command: